Stord (island): Geography

-Stord has an area of 241.2 km2 and the highest point is the 749 m tall mountain Mehammarsåto.
+The island of Stord has an area of 241.2 km2 and the highest point is the 749 m tall mountain Mehammarsåta.
 The island lies on the northern side of the mouth of the great Hardangerfjorden.
 The Selbjørnsfjorden lies on the north end of the island.
 On the east side of the island, the Langenuen strait separates Stord from the neighboring island of Tysnesøya.
 On the west side of the island, the Stokksundet strait separates Stord from the neighboring island of Bømlo.
 There are over 350 small islands and skerries lying off the northeastern coast.
 Most of the central part of the island is mountainous, leaving the islands population living mostly along the coasts.
 The vast majority of the population lives on the southern coastal area near the Hardangerfjorden.

 The mountains on Stord contain a lot of pyrite.
 There was a pyrite mine at Litlabø until 1968.
 At Vikanes, there are marble quarries.
-Huglo has limestone quarries that have been an important source of extra income since the 1500s.
+The neighboring island of Huglo has limestone quarries that have been an important source of extra income since the 1500s.
 Beyond the lowlands, along a line from Sagvåg in the southwest to Jektevik in the northeast, rises a mountainous ridge with peaks of over 700 m.
-The highest of which is the 749 m tall mountain Mehammarsåto furthest to the north.
+The highest of which is the 749 m tall mountain Mehammarsåta furthest to the north.
 In this mountainous area, the rock varies from basalt lava, gabbro, and granite.

 History

 The area around Fitjar has been settled since the Stone Age.
 At that time, the sea was 10–15 m higher than today, which means that it went into the present lake Storavatnet and far up Fitjar river.
 The mild climate of the last ice age meant that much of the area was covered by forest, most probably oak, ash, and lime/linden.
 The area was rich with wildlife, deer, and wild boar.
 Archaeologists say there have been people in Fitjar for the last 10,000 years.
 They have made many discoveries of stone tools around Fitjar.
 Near the Rimbareid farm, a dwelling under a cairn was discovered by archaeologist E. de Lange in 1906.
 This residence is probably from the late stone age, but could also be from the early Bronze Age, since residue showed a square house, while the round house was more common in the stone age.
 The Rimsvarden site dates back to the Bronze Age.

 Fitjar is mentioned in many of the historical sagas.
 Harald I had a royal residence at Fitjar, and it was there Håkon the Good was mortally wounded in the Battle of Fitjar against the sons of Eric Bloodaxe in 961.
-The current coat of arms of Fitjar shows a battle helmet reminiscent of the Battle of Fitjar.
+The current coat of arms of Fitjar Municipality shows a battle helmet reminiscent of the Battle of Fitjar.

 During World War II, Stord Island was the location of a British-led commando raid known as "Operation Cartoon".